 See Figure 8.8a (4CE, p.
 215) / Figure 8.10 (3CE, p.
 206), “A typical cold front.”

 Cold fronts occur where a cold air mass is replacing a warm air mass.

 Cold fronts usually have a steep slope, essentially “snow-plowing” out the warm air.
 Remember cold air is dense and does not rise easily.
 As this cold air plows along the surface, it may cause rapid upward movement of the warm air it is replacing, causing thunderstorms, heavy rainfall and tornadoes.

 With cold fronts, temperature changes are felt first, often followed by strong winds and heavy precipitation.
+Clouds progress from clear, to a few cirrus clouds, to cumulo- or cumulonimbus clouds.
 A fast moving cold front can cause violent lifting creating a zone known as a squall line.
-This squall line can be characterized by sudden winds, strong updrafts, and intense rain, thunder, lightning, or hail.
+This squall line can be characterized by sudden winds, strong updrafts, cumulonimbus clouds, and intense rain, thunder, lightning, or hail.

 Click here for a great graphic model of a cold front.
 The same site has a good

 - introduction to cold fronts

 - description of cold fronts related to cold air masses